nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 ## Practice makes Confidence

 This is so important.
 As with anything, working more with power tools and familiarizing yourself with them will lead to you building confidence in your skills.
-I started with [super simple bathroom shelves](https://craftycody.com/crafts/diy-floating-shelves/) a year ago and last week I built us a [dining room table](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/).
+I started with [super simple bathroom shelves](https://craftycody.com/crafts/diy-floating-shelves/) a year ago and recently I built us a [dining room table](https://craftycody.com/crafts/diy-dining-table-ikea-dupe/).

 I think woodworking can come off as expensive, time-consuming, and, frankly, is a stereotypically male-dominated hobby.
 I bought a bunch of tools this past Christmas during a sale Lowe's was having.
 While carrying them out to my car a guy walking into the store smiled and said, "Someone is going to have a good Christmas!" insinuating my husband.
 I smiled back and said, "Yeah, me!"
 He wasn't being a jerk, but it does speak to my point.